-In close proximity to ASPH are other schools of health-related professions that form USC’s Health Sciences Division, including the School of Medicine, the College of Nursing, the College of Pharmacy, and the College of Social Work.
-Faculty from these schools are actively involved in interdisciplinary research, training, and service activities with ASPH faculty.
+In close proximity to the Arnold School are other schools and colleges of health-related professions that form USC’s Health Sciences Division, including the School of Medicine, the College of Nursing, the College of Pharmacy, and the College of Social Work.
+Faculty from these academic units are actively involved in interdisciplinary research, training, and service activities with Arnold School faculty members.

-The University of South Carolina received $150 million in federal grant and contract awards, or 65% of its sponsored award funding from all extramural sources in fiscal year 2014.
-USC’s Arnold School of Public Health received $22.3 million in federal awards, nearly 75% of its total sponsored award funding.
+The University of South Carolina received $152 million in federal grant and contract awards, or 60% of its sponsored award funding from all extramural sources in fiscal year 2017.
+USC’s Arnold School of Public Health received $24 million in federal awards, 80% of its total sponsored award funding.
 More than half of federal grant and contract funding to the Arnold School comes from NIH, followed by funding from other federal agencies, including CDC, HRSA, DOD, EPA, USDA, NOAA, USDE, DOE, NSF, and AHRQ.

 The Biostatistics Collaborative Research Core

-The Biostatistics Collaborative Research Core (BCRC) provides collaboration assistance, consultation, and support on biostatistics methods, data management, and data coordination for health sciences research at USC, partner institutions, and research clients, while fostering original methodological research.
+The Biostatistics Collaborative Research Core (BCRC), based in the Arnold School, provides collaboration assistance, consultation, and support on biostatistics methods, data management, and data coordination for health sciences research at USC, partner institutions, and research clients, while fostering original methodological research.

 Health Sciences South Carolina

-Health Sciences South Carolina (HSSC) was founded in 2004 to improve the health and economic well-being of South Carolinians through a coordinated strategy to advance research and education through public-private partnerships statewide.
-HSSC partners, which include the Greenville Hospital System, Palmetto Health, Spartanburg Regional Healthcare System, Clemson University, the Medical University of South Carolina, and the University of South Carolina, each contribute financially to research projects that support their respective missions.
+Health Sciences South Carolina (HSSC), the nation’s first statewide biomedical research collaborative, was founded in 2004 to combine the strengths of the state’s largest hospital systems and leading research institutions to improve the health and economic well-being of South Carolinians.
+HSSC partners, which include the Greenville Health System, Palmetto Health, Spartanburg Regional Healthcare System, Clemson University, the Medical University of South Carolina, and the University of South Carolina, each contribute financially to research projects that support their respective missions.
 These investments in research are intended to attract and recruit nationally renowned researchers, accelerate economic development, compete more effectively for national grant support, and attract additional federal, state and private funds.